AnaLuisaCarvalho/estagio_lomac_sim/README.md

 ## How to get the code

 - log into the pauli machines at LIP: ssh -XY <username>@pauli.ncg.ingrid.pt
-- go to the repository following this [link](https://gitlab.cern.ch/amoreira/geant4tilefcc/-/tree/EstagioLIP2020)
+- go to your prefered working directory or create a new one
+- clone the repository: ``git clone https://github.com/AnaLuisaCarvalho/estagio_lomac_sim.git``
+- create a new branch: ``git checkout -b <name of your branch>``
+  - a branch is a copy of the repository that you can change withou interfering with the original repository
 - source setup.sh (does module load of geant4, cmake11 and root6)
 - mkdir build
 - cd build